Restoration of Servette Mining Site

 SAINT-MARCEL | ITALY

-Preliminary, definitive and executive design and project management for the recovery and valorisation of the abandoned mine, Servette in Saint-Marcel, Val d’Aosta and the set-up of the museum in the “Viviminiera” Documentation Centre.
+Concept, schematic design, detailed design and work supervision services for the recovery and valorisation of the abandoned mine Servette in Saint-Marcel, Val d’Aosta; set- up of the museum in the «Viviminiera» Documentation Centre.

 The intervention was designed with the aim of supporting sustainable tourism development, given that the site receives over 8,000 visitors a year.
 To this end, the «Viviminiera» Documentation Centre was designed, set-up and completed, with all the communication activities up and running.